Corndel/AI6-Workshop-1-PDE/README.md

 ## Corndel - Level 6 Applied AI Engineering
 # AI6 Workshop 1
 This is the first workshop of the Level 6 AI/ML Engineer programme.
 Read it together with model_card.md, risks_grid.md and lessons_learned.md.
+Also consider the EU AI Act Cheatsheets that we compiled for you.

 ## Phase 1: Run the Pipeline in JupyterLab
 ### 1. Create a JupyterLab space